ledenean/discord-music-bot/README.md

 # discord-music-bot
-Discord bot that plays music from Spotify
+Discord bot that plays music in voice channel

 To run:
 install nextcord